pgoulding/go-notes/README.md

 ## Functions in Go

 Every program consists of several functions of the basic core functionality, the main prupose of which is to break a large problem into a smaller one, or the same task several times.
-When writing code you should always honor the [Don't Repeat Youyrself (DRY) principles][https://en.wikipedia.org/wiki/Don%27t_repeat_yourself], meaning the code which performs a certain task should only appear once in a program.
+When writing code you should always honor the [Don't Repeat Yourself 'DRY' principles][https://en.wikipedia.org/wiki/Don%27t_repeat_yourself], meaning the code which performs a certain task should only appear once in a program.

 A function ends when it has executed its last statement before the ending "`}`" or when it executes the `return` statement.